toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/03-guides.md

 ####Concurrency
 Expedia QuickConnect only allows one connection at a time per hotel.
 EQC partners cannot send concurrent requests to update the same hotel.
 Requests should be queued in the hotel system.

+####Included Features
+The following table is an overview of what is and is not included in the availability and rates API.
+Note: The features listed as “not supported” are ones that are managed through Expedia's tools.
+Some of these features can be managed by the EQC partner, while others are managed by the Expedia Market Manager.

 Supported | Not Supported
 --------- | -------------